Gads Forlag: History

 In 1897, G. E. C. Gad purchased a new building at Vimmelskaftet 32, not far from its old headquarters.
-Gad's two sons, Oscar and Frederik Gad, were made partners in the company that same year.
-Their father served as president of the Danish Booksellers Association in 1897-1902.
+His two sons, Oscar and Frederik Gad, were made partners in the company that same year.
+Their father served as president of the Danish Booksellers Association in 1897–1902.
 Frederik Gad became the sole owner of the company following his father's death in 1906 and his elder brother's death in 1920.
-Kay Lynnerup (1925-1990) was appointed to CEO of the company in 19956.
+Kay Lynnerup (1925–1990) was appointed to CEO of the company in 1956.

 Frederik Gad, having no heirs, established G.E.C.
 Gads Fond in 1965 and ceded the ownership of the company to the foundation.

 On 11 November 1988, Gad inaugurated a large new warehouse in Avedøre Holme.
-Pm 1 March 1889, Bjarne Pedersen replaced Kay Lynnerup as CEO.
-In 2000.
-Gad and Egmont-owned Grafisk skolebogsforla established Gad & Grafisk I/S. mow Alinea, specializing in school for Danish primary schools.
+On 1 March 1889, Bjarne Pedersen replaced Kay Lynnerup as CEO.
+In 2000, Gad and Egmont-owned Grafisk skolebogsforla established Gad & Grafisk I/S. mow Alinea, specializing in school for Danish primary schools.

 The company ran into economic difficulties in the early 1990s.
 Bjerne Pedersen was fired in 1994 and was replaced by Vilhelm Güntelberg as a temporary solution.
 Gad's legal publication, including Ygeskrift for Retsvæsen, was moved to a new company, Gad Jura A/S, with Karnov as a majority owner.

 G.E.C.
-Gads Boglader A/ (book shops)
+Gads Boglader A/S (book shops)

 In 1970, G.E.C.
 Gad took over Zachariassens Boghandel in Kongens Lyngby.
 Over the next decades a number of other bookshops were acquired or opened across the country.
 The publishing house and the chain of bookshops were divided into two separate companies on 1 October 1994.
 Frederik Christiansen (born 1942) was the first CEO of the retail chain.
 At this point the chain consisted of 16 bookshops.
 Lars Ive (born 1951) succeeded Frederik Christiansen as CEO of the chain on 1 April 2003.

 On 28 February 2007, the chain was sold to Indeks Retail Invest A/S. The book shop at Vimmelskafter closed after 154 years on 27 July 2009.